shakex/mr-brain-tissue-segmentation/README.md

 MR brain tissue segmentation is a significant problem in biomedical image processing.
 The goal is to segment images into three tissues, namely white matter (WM), gray matter (GM), and cerebrospinal fluid (CSF).
 We use a LSTM method with multi-modality and adjacency constraint for brain image segmentation.
 We generate feature sequences from brain images and feed them into a trained LSTM/BiLSTM model to obtain semantic labels.
 This method achieves promising segmentation results as well as robustness to noise.

 ## Paper
 Kai Xie, Ying Wen.
 LSTM-MA: A LSTM Method with Multi-modality and Adjacency Constraint for Brain Image Segmentation.
-(Submitted to ICIP 2019)
+(ICIP 2019)

 ## Code
 Matlab code for implemention of our method: LSTM-MA and BiLSTM-MA.